Concepts

-lazyagent supports seven agents out of the box.
+lazyagent supports ten agent sources out of the box.
 Each has a dedicated provider that knows the agent’s on-disk layout.

 The prefix appears next to each session in the TUI list, the GUI panel, and the API response so you can tell at a glance which agent produced a session.